iosjulianne/Async-SwiftUI-Combine/README.md

 <!-- GENERAL NOTES -->
 ### 📚 Vocabulary
 **DSL** - Domain Specific Language<br>
 **Opaque type** - "some" keyword turns type into opaque type.
-This means that the compiler still has access to the underlying concrete type, but clients of the module don’t — they just see the protocol of the return value
+This means that the compiler still has access to the underlying concrete type, but clients of the module don’t — they just see the protocol of the return value<br>
+**pyramid of doom** - deeply nested code that’s difficult to navigate **source of truth** - there is one and only one place that determines the value of a piece of data

 ### 🔥 Hot Keys